EVICTION Filed by the Landlord Attempts to Remove Tenant

 B. Non-Monetary.
 A Tenant may be evicted for a non-monetary violation of the lease.
 A Landlord must serve them a 7 Day Notice to Cure.
 They have has 7 days to remove the violation.
 If the Tenant complies, an Eviction will not be filed.
 If the Tenant does not comply, an Eviction can be filed.
 Filed in County Court.

 A Homeowner files an Unlawful Detainer.
 There is no Landlord/Tenant Relationship.
 The goal is to remove a Family Member or Friend.
 Furthermore, notice is not required.
 As a result, an Unlawful Detainer is a quicker process than an Eviction or an Ejectment.
 Filed in County Court.

-3. Ejectment- Unlike an Eviction or an Unlawful Detainer, an Ejectment Action is filed in Circuit Court.
-The individual that is being sued in an Ejectment Action has twenty (20) days to respond.
-The person that is bringing the lawsuit is suing another individual to obtain full possession of the property and prove that they have valid title.
-The person that is being sued believes that they have an interest in the property as well and are not require to leave.
+Filed in Circuit Court.
+The individual has 20 days to respond to the Complaint.
+The person bringing the lawsuit is suing to obtain full possession of the property.
+In addition, they want to show valid title to the Property.
+The person sued believes that they have an interest in the property.
+They believe they do not have to leave the property.

 To learn about the Tenant removal process in Florida, contact our office at (954) 990-7552.